-In order to prevent errors in the ordering of packets, the switch processes packets in order of arrival.
-Thus, when the packet is sent to FDL, a newly arriving packet with same input/output ports as the previously arriving packet should not be sent to the shorter FDL.
-The previous algorithms, except for Algorithm A0, have this feature.
-However, this feature causes the unacceptable performance degradations as we will demonstrate in the next section.
+In order to prevent errors in the ordering of packets, a switch processes packets in order of arrival.
+Thus, when a packet is sent to FDL, a newly arriving packet with same input/output ports as those of the previously arriving packet should not be sent to the shorter FDL.
+The previously reported algorithms, except for Algorithm A0, have this feature.
+However, this feature results in unacceptable performance degradation as discussed in the next section.

 Our void space reduction method proposed in this subsection is applicable to the shared buffer type switch.
-Since the output buffer type switch is equipped with the FDL buffer for every output port, the buffer packet is sent to the destination output port using the wavelength assigned to the FDL.
+Since the output buffer type switch is equipped with the FDL buffer for each output port, the buffer packet is sent to the destination output port using the wavelength assigned to the FDL.
 On the other hand, the number of output ports of the shared buffer type switch is larger than the total of buffer inputs.
-Therefore, using the packet scheduling method, in which the same wavelength is used for the FDL and output port, in this case leads to less utilization of output ports and an overload at the FDL buffer.
+Therefore, the use of the packet scheduling method, in which the same wavelength is used for the FDL and output port, leads to less utilization of output ports and an overload at the FDL buffer.
 Thus, the void space reduction method presented below is useful for the shared buffer type switch.

-Since the shared buffer type switch has a single buffer, the queue length of the buffer becomes long a high traffic load condition.
-Consequently the output interval between two packets destined for the same output port becomes large, and this is called the void space in this paper.
-As an example, Fig. 4 illustrates why and how the void space appears, as follows.
-At output port 1, a packet is being sent on wavelength w_1 .
+Since the shared buffer type switch has a single buffer, the queue length of the buffer increases under high traffic load conditions.
+Consequently, the output interval between two packets destined for the same output port becomes large, which is called void space in this thesis.
+As an example, Fig. 4 illustrates why and how void space appears.
+At output port 1, a packet is sent on wavelength $w_1$ .
 The queue counter is then increased by the packets sent to output ports 2 and 3.
 Now, a new packet destined for output port 1 arrives at the switch.
-If the packet is assigned wavelength w_1 , the packet will be stored at the back of the queue of the buffer because wavelength w_1 of output port 1 is in use.
+If the packet is assigned wavelength $w_1$ , the packet will be stored at the back of the queue of the buffer because wavelength $w_1$ of output port 1 is in use.
 Then, a void space of length 4 appears, leading to low utilization of output port 1.
-In this case, it is impossible to use output port 1 until all the buffered packets are transmitted, regardless of whether the port is actually in use or not.
+In this case, it is impossible to use output port 1 until all the buffered packets are transmitted, regardless of whether or not the port is actually in use.

-Incidentally, in the strict sense of the word, the void space and the excess load are used in [12] and [13], respectively.
-But the definition of them is different from the void space in this paper.
-The void space and the excess load are the actual empty spaces between the asynchronously arriving packets which are destined for the same output port.
-The void space in this paper is the portion of fiber in which the packets for the different output ports are stored between two packets for the same output port.
-Then this portion causes the low utilization of output ports.
+Incidentally, in the strict sense of the word, void space and excess load are used in [12] and [13], respectively.
+However their definitions are different from those of void space and excess load use in this thesis.
+Void space and excess load are actually empty spaces between asynchronously arriving packets that are destined for the same output port.
+The void space considered in this thesis is the portion of fiber in which the packets for different output ports are stored between two packets for the same output port, this portion causes the low utilization of output ports.
 In [12], a void filling algorithm has been proposed.
-However, when using this algorithm, the packet scheduler needs to maintain the arriving/departing times of all packets stored in the buffer in order to insert a new packet within the void space.
-Therefore, the algorithm complexity is very high and is difficult to implement.
+However, when using this algorithm, the packet scheduler should maintain the arriving/departing times of all packets stored in the buffer in order to insert a new packet within void space.
+Therefore, this algorithm is highly complex and is difficult to implement.